timescale/docs/timescaledb/quick-start/golang.md

 ### Using a connection pool (for multiple connections)

-Connection pooling is useful to ensure you don’t waste resources and can lead to faster queries on your database.
+Connection pooling is useful to ensure you don't waste resources and can lead to faster queries on your database.

 To create a connection pool that can be used for concurrent connections to your database, use the `pgxpool.Connect()` function instead of `pgx.Connect()` as used in the example program below.
 Also note the import of `github.com/jackc/pgx/v4/pgxpool`, rather than `pgx/v4` which was used to create a single connection.

 ```go